capsa-gg/capsa-documentation/docs/getting-started/web-stack-installation/linux.md

 ls /opt/capsa-web
 ```

-Where the `ls` command should output the same as before.
+Where the `ls` command should output the same as before plus a new `public` directory.

 ## Setting the configuration